IN A CRISIS? NEED HELP? Call 1-888-353-2273

 What can I do about it?

 Unfortunately, only one in four kids and teens in Canada who need mental health treatment can get it.
 There are many reasons for this.
 Parents and caregivers can have mixed feelings about getting their children help for their mental illness.
-They may worry about being blamed for their child’s change in behaviour, or they worry about what treatments may be tried.
+They may worry about being blamed for their child’s change in behavior, or they worry about what treatments may be tried.
 Mental illnesses can be frightening, and many people worry what others will think if they talk about their experiences.
 The good news is that mental illnesses can be treated successfully, and early treatment can help reduce the impact of a mental illness on your child’s life.
 The kind of treatment that works best for your child will depend on your child’s needs.
 Talk to your doctor to learn more about the different options.

 Counseling: